luquelab/bioinformatics-teamCanes/docs/index.md

 ## Folders' Description

-/Documentation: This folder contains detailed documentation of the project and its bioinformatics pipeline.
+**/Documentation**: This folder contains detailed documentation of the project and its bioinformatics pipeline.
-/Tutorial: This folder contains example of the pipeline usage on the dataset obtained from [NCBI](https://www.ncbi.nlm.nih.gov/).
+**/Tutorial**: This folder contains example of the pipeline usage on the [dataset](https://github.com/luquelab/bioinformatics-teamCanes/tree/main/examples/sequences.fasta) obtained from [NCBI](https://www.ncbi.nlm.nih.gov/).

 ## Authors Contribution